WeblateOrg/weblate/docs/admin/config.rst

 ENABLE_AVATARS
 --------------

-Whether to enable libravatar/gravatar based avatars for users.
+Whether to enable Gravatar based avatars for users.
 By default this is enabled.

 The avatars are fetched and cached on the server, so there is no risk in leaking private information or slowing down the user experiences with enabling